wootencl/apidocs-v4/source/provider_specialties.md

 # Provider Specialties
-Provider specialties originate from the [NUCC Taxonomy](http://www.nucc.org) (Code Sets->Provider Taxonomy->CSV) as well as [PokitDok Marketplace](https://pokitdok.com/marketplace) specialties.
+Provider specialties originate from the [NUCC Taxonomy](http://www.nucc.org) (Code Sets->Provider Taxonomy->CSV) and also [PokitDok Marketplace](https://pokitdok.com/marketplace) specialties.
 The complete list of specialties is below.

 <a name="provider_specialties"></a>